CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 # Build CODE
 Build **C**ollabora **O**nline **D**evelopment **E**dition.
 Choose your operating system or opt for using Gitpod (hack, build, debug and run entirely using a web-browser) from the list below for straightforward instructions to get you going quickly.
 If you are a seasoned developer with commit access, or just feeling extraordinarily brave, feel free to follow the general instructions.

 **Where the code lives.** Development happens on [Gerrit](https://gerrit.collaboraoffice.com/), which is where code review takes place and where the canonical history lives.
-GitHub hosts a read-only mirror of the monorepo (online plus core under `engine/`) at [`CollaboraOnline/online.mirror`](https://github.com/CollaboraOnline/online.mirror) for browsing, cloning, and GitHub Actions.
+GitHub hosts a read-only mirror of the monorepo (online plus the engine under `engine/`) at [`CollaboraOnline/online.mirror`](https://github.com/CollaboraOnline/online.mirror) for browsing, cloning, and GitHub Actions.
 The original [`CollaboraOnline/online`](https://github.com/CollaboraOnline/online) repo is now used only for the issue tracker, so existing `cool#1234` references in commit messages keep working.
 Pull requests against either GitHub repo are auto-closed; see the FAQ entries [What is `online.mirror`?]({{< relref "faq.md#online-mirror" >}}) and [I have a fix - where do I send the PR?]({{< relref "faq.md#sending-fixes" >}}) for the contribution workflow.

 {{< build-dropdown >}}<br>

 <section id="build-code-gitpod" class="build-code-content">

 ## Gitpod {#build-code-on-gitpod}
-On top of our daily Collabora Office core archives, we have also added integration support for Gitpod, a cloud based development environment.
+On top of our daily engine archives, we have also added integration support for Gitpod, a cloud based development environment.
 Now you can start hacking Collabora Online (COOL) in under ~5 minutes!

 **Steps to quick start:**